lgonzalezrouco/pti/blockchain/README.md

 3) Does our excercise store a state in the blockchain, e.g the amounts A and B have after having done a transaction?
 If not, how would you add it to the code (to answer in the report).

 4) In our exercise, are the data of the transactions private?
 How is the openness of the data related with the validation of the blocks?
-Is there any technique/technology that you could apply to our exercise to increase the privacy of the data of the transaction while still allowing the validation of the blockchain?
+Is there any technique/technology (search in Internet) that you could apply to our exercise to increase the privacy of the data of the transaction while still allowing the validation of the blockchain?

 ### 2.5 Documenting